mthvedt/clearley/README.md

 :value	| required	| a sequence of subrules (vector, list, seq, or any other Sequential) :action	| optional	| the parse action. if not supplied, a reasonable default is provided (see below) :original	| supplied by the grammar builder	| if this rule was made by a grammar builder, this is the rule it was based on

-The :tag is just what kind of rule it is.
-We've seen a few tags already, in the tagged rule lists.
-The :value is a sequence of subrules.
-The :action is the _parse action_--it tells Clearley what to do if it matches a rule.
-The :original is created by the grammar builder (see below), when it 'normalizes' rules to a uniform format.

 Rule behavior is defined with rule tags.
 These are the rule tags supported by Clearley: